 I like a simple vanilla-powdered sugar icing to drizzle on top, but you could also top these easy monkey bread muffins with homemade cream cheese icing and that would be to die for.

-Can monkey bread muffins be made gluten free?
+Can monkey bread muffins be made gluten-free?

 I haven’t tried with this recipe, but I’ve had a lot of success in the past substituting Bob’s Red Mill 1-for-1 gluten free flour in place of regular all-purpose flour and the results are astounding.
 If you give it a try, let me know in the comments below whether it worked out!

 If you make my Easy Chocolate Chip Monkey Bread Muffins, please let me know by leaving a review below!
+And make sure to sign up for my newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!

 For the monkey bread